 Measurements of Crop Health

-For many years, Yara International ASA has used Avantes spectrometers in a module which attaches to farm tractors used with their fertilizer applicators and measures real-time crop health.
+For many years, Yara International ASA has used Avantes spectrometers in a module that attaches to farm tractors used with their fertilizer applicators and measures real-time crop health.
 The device consists of two spectrometers focused on the visible and near-infrared in order to detect chlorophyll in plants during the application of fertilizers.
 The device utilizes the sun as a passive illuminant to enable the reflection measurement on crops.
-Based on the spectral measurements, the system controls the application of fertilizers in real time.
+Based on the spectral measurements, the system controls the application of fertilizers in real-time.

 Yara Grain Analyzer